shems95/EconomicCalendar_v2/README.md

     └── EconomicCalendarBacktesting (Strategy Tester)
 ```

-## Usage
+## Backtesting Setup

-To use news events in backtesting mode, you must first run the Tester EA in live mode and wait until it loads all the events.

-After that, you can use the EconomicCalendarBacktesting class for your own purposes.
+### Initial Data Collection
+1. Run the Tester EA in **live mode** with internet connection
+2. Wait for complete event loading (all currencies and timeframes)
+3. Historical data is automatically saved for backtesting use

+### Using in Backtesting
+After data collection, the `EconomicCalendarBacktesting` class provides the same interface as live trading but uses the pre-loaded historical data.

+### Updating Data
-Whenever you need to update the news file, simply run the Tester EA again in live mode.
-It will automatically append all missing events from the last saved date up to the current date.
+Simply run the Tester EA again in live mode - it automatically appends new events from the last saved date to current date.

-### Basic Implementation
+## Usage Example

 ```mql5
 #include "EconomicCalendar.mqh"